• Skip to primary navigation

 People across the Middle East still eagerly consume sahlab.
 In Israel colourful street vendors pop up in the winter months selling it in takeaway cups from huge urns.
 It comes topped with nuts and cinnamon and is utterly delicious.

 In recent years, boutique coffee shops have also started to sell sahlab.
-Sometimes there are different versions, with unusual toppings or additions like white chocolate, rose petals or chilli.
+Sometimes there are different versions of the drink, with unusual toppings or additions like white chocolate, rose petals or chilli.

 Through thick and thin